Kitty Shiva Rao

-Kitty Shiva Rao (born 1903 – died after 1974), was a Montessori teacher and theosophist from Austria who, by India's independence, had led a committee of women to draft an Indian Women's Charter of Rights and Duties for the new constitution of India.
+Kitty Shiva Rao (born 12 December 1903 – died 9 February 1980), was a Montessori teacher and theosophist from Austria who, by India's independence, had led a committee of women to draft an Indian Women's Charter of Rights and Duties for the new constitution of India.
 She studied child education and served on several women's movement and education boards including the All India Women's Conference (AIWC), All India Handicrafts Board, Indian Council for Child Welfare and Delhi University Board.

-Born into an upper middle-class Jewish family, she spent her early career at the Vienna House of Children.
+Born into an upper middle-class Jewish family, Shiva Rao spent her early career at the Vienna House of Children.
 In 1925, she attended the Theosophical Society at Adyar, India, and decided to stay and head a Montessori school in Varanasi, before then establishing a Montessori in Allahabad.
 In 1929, she married the journalist and Congress politician Benegal Shiva Rao.

-In 1947, with Fori Nehru, she helped set up the "Refugee Handicrafts" employment campaign in Delhi for refugee women in the camps following the partition of India.
+In 1947, with Fori Nehru, she helped set up the Refugee Handicrafts employment campaign in Delhi for refugee women in the camps following the partition of India.
 Later, she co-founded a national programme for the development of handicrafts and handloom products, and continued to promote Indian made crafts later in her career.

 Early life

-Kitty Verständig was born in 1903 into an upper middle-class Jewish family, and studied Montessori education.
+Kitty Verständig was born in 1903 to Abraham Verständig and Jenny Lowy, an upper middle-class Jewish family.
+She studied Montessori education.
 In her early career she taught at the Vienna House of Children, a Montessori school, and attended the Theosophical Society.

 Career

 1920s-30s

-In 1925, after attending the 50th anniversary of the Theosophical Society at Adyar, India, she decided not to return to Austria, and stayed on to become associated with the Indian education system, beginning with head of a Montessori school in Varanasi.
+In 1925, after attending the 50th anniversary of the Theosophical Society at Adyar, Chennai, she decided not to return to Austria, and stayed on to become associated with the Indian education system, beginning with head of a Montessori school in Varanasi.
 In 1927 she required assistance in establishing a Montessori school in Allahabad and invited her friend, Elise Braun Barnettto.
 There, both women mingled among the elite Nehru family.
 Herbatschek stayed for two-years and taught Jawaharlal Nehru's daughter Indira, and was assisted by his sister Krishna.
 Verständig married the journalist and Congress politician Benegal Shiva Rao in 1929 and became Kitty Shiva Rao.
 Her friends included Jiddu Krishnamurti, who had been taught by her husband and theosophists.
 In 1931, like other new educationists, she travelled to Germany and visited schools such as the Odenwaldschule of Paul Geheeb, to update on developments in education.
 After Anschluss, she helped Herbatschek, who had by then married Rudolf Braun, escape to India.
 Her connections allowed her to assist other Jews fleeing persecution to settle in India.